 I spied copies of the Dominion Post newspaper to read, and there were relatively few patrons present through to 10am at least, though I have been to Botanist later on a weekend morning when it was hard to get a table.
 Still, there is something about The Botanist that doesn’t make it feel like a comfortable place to me.
 I think it is the dark tiled floor and the many black metal-framed tables and high stools (that the place operates as a bar/restaurant in the evening explains the stools).
 How nice a wooden floor would have been.

 Maybe I need to try some different tables though.
 The two either side of the door give you a sea view, while towards the back there are some mid-century modern repro chairs, and couch seating.
-Outside looks pleasant at first sight, but again there are stools and all the chairs are black wire framed.
+Outdoors at the back looks pleasant at first sight, but stools and black, wire-framed chairs are the only seating option.

 The Botanist building was once the location of the Silver Slipper Tearoom.
 All I know at present is that the tearoom was operating in 1938.
 It would have been conveniently located on the tramline and done well in the weekends when Lyall Bay beach was probably much more popular than it is today.
 Any further information gratefully received.